 - The podcasts were very entertaining and informative.
 They didn’t shy away from discussing their past or sharing their concerns about the game development progress.
 A great lesson learned about honesty and humbleness.

 - The story of the game is long but not long enough to give up.
 There was still something in the game that pulled you to continue playing.
-Even when you leave the game for days and then return, you can quickly get back to the same rhythm before you left the game.
+Even when you leave the game for days and return, you can quickly get back to the same rhythm before leaving the game.
 The user experience is excellent.
 Design a product with an intuitive user interface that makes it easy for you to return to where you last stopped and can help you recall what you should be doing next.

 I can think of other ideas that one can learn from playing such a game.
-But at the end of the day, I can summarize it all as: design something as intuitive as playing some game, have fun doing it and let the users enjoy what they are doing with the product, be honest, do not over commit but do not underachieve either.
+But at the end of the day, I can summarize it all as: design something as intuitive as playing some game, have fun doing it and let the users enjoy what they are doing with the product, be honest, do not over-commit but do not underachieve either.
 One last thing, play the game!